App24/app24.github.io/docs/_projects/2dCellularAutomata.md

 description: A Cellular Automata that I made in C#, allows for custom rule sets and comes with presets.
 source_code: https://github.com/App24/2DCellularAutomata
 image: ../assets/projects/2dca.png
+year_from: 2022
 ---

 # 2D Cellular Automata

 ---

+I have always been fascinated with Cellular Automata and how they naturally lead to self-replicating as well as self-sustaining creatures

 [ImGui.Net SFML.Net](/projects/imguinetsfml)